data-derp/data-derp.github.io/docs/designing-to-data/project-domain.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 minutesToComplete: 40
 ---

-# Project Domain: EV Charging
+# Practice Domain: EV Charging
+Now that we've covered the theory behind Data Engineering, we'll spend the next few sections putting that to practice in the context of a domain.
+We'll do that by asking some relevant domain questions, walking through the data processing steps and architectures required to answer those questions, and then implementing them in exercises for the rest of the training.

+But first, a little more context about our domain...

 ## Context
 In the time of climate change, the world is attempting to reduce its dependency on coal and gas (and thereby CO2 emissions) for energy by adopting green/renewable technologies.
 One of those technologies are Electric Vehicles (henceforth, "EVs" or "EV" [singular]).
-Governments have additionally announced bans on the sale of gasoline-powered vehicles, effective in the next 15 years in order to reduce CO2 emissions, putting pressure of automobile companies to invest in the betterment of EV-technology to make it more widespread and accessible.
+Governments have additionally announced bans on the sale of gasoline-powered vehicles, some effective in the next 15 years in order to reduce CO2 emissions, putting pressure of automobile companies to invest in the betterment of EV-technology to make it more widespread and accessible.
 Logistics and large city public transportation fleets are also becoming electrified and charging technology is becoming more widespread and efficient, allowing for an even more larger spread of EVs.
 There are also a multitude of companies whose sole purpose is to coordinate the efforts of at-home Charger installations to make it even more convenient for the typical consumer, which also lays the groundwork for decentralised home energy management (leveraging bi-directional charging and home energy optimisers by way of home Photovoltalics and other energy generators).

 While the trend towards EVs seems optimistic, EVs aren't [yet] the hallmark of sustainability and socio-economic equality: battery technology largely still uses precious minerals whose method of acquisition are questionable, EVs are expensive thereby making them only available to those who are wealthy enough to afford both the vehicle and access to an at-home charging station, and EV charging networks are more prolific in cities whose living costs are already relatively expensive.
 There are continued efforts to improve both aspects (sustainability, socio-economic equality) and make it cheaper, more convenient, and accessible to the wider public which would even more reduce the dependency on oil and gas.